mida18/SNA_link_prediction/README.md

 ## Make features
 #### 1) Collect missing edges to obtain negative samples to provide training for binary classifiers.
-#### 2) Train/validation/test cutting(Make sure that the ratio of positive and negative samples is equal when cutting to avoid training difficulties caused by sample imbalance).
+#### 2) Train/validation/test cutting (make sure that the ratio of positive and negative samples is equal when cutting to avoid training difficulties caused by sample imbalance).

 |      Data        | Number for training |  Number for testing  |      All data      |
 |:----------------:|:-------------------:|:--------------------:|:------------------:|